var-567/Java_Code_Journel/README.md

 # java_practice
-these are the practise code for java programming..
+these are the practise code in java programming..